Yandex Cloud

 When changing the host class:

-• A single-host cluster becomes unavailable for a few minutes with database connections terminated.
+• A single-host cluster will be unavailable for a few minutes and all database connections will be dropped.

-• Using a special FQDN does not guarantee a stable database connection: user sessions may be terminated.
+• Using a special FQDN does not guarantee a stable database connection, and user sessions can be terminated.

 We recommend changing the host class only when your cluster has no active workload.